appleraincoat/tp/docs/DeveloperGuide.md

        which may commonly have `-`.
      - Symbols such as white-space as they may wish to put gaps such as `9021 5365`
    - We plan to reduce the restrictions of no symbols for future iterations

+7. **Allow symbols in `NAME` input**
+   - Currently, `NAME` does not accept symbols, hence common substrings such as `s/o` or `d/o` are not allowed in the name input.
+   - We plan to allow the usage of symbols for future iterations by accepting symbols in names.

 --------------------------------------------------------------------------------------------------------------------